Yes! Clean Eating Pop Tarts exist!

 - 2 3/4 cups whole wheat pastry flour

 - 1 tsp. salt

-- 1/2 cup unsweetened almond milk (or any milk will work) + extra
+- 1/2 cup almond milk (unsweetened, or regular milk) + extra if needed

 - 3 tbsp. honey

 - 2 tbsp. cornstarch (or tapioca starch)